SveSop/kernel_cybmod/README.md

 0025 : add-acs-overrides_iommu (patch from TK-Glitch patchset)
 0026 : ZFS-fix (patch from TK-Glitch patchset)
 0027 : v5.2-fsync (fsync patch from TK-Glitch patchset) ref. [https://steamcommunity.com/app/221410/discussions/0/3158631000006906163/](https://steamcommunity.com/app/221410/discussions/0/3158631000006906163/)
 0030 : Custom kernel .config.
 Tested with Intel processor.
-(Uses -march=native gcc optimization - see patch 0020/0021)
+(Uses -march=native gcc optimization - see patch 0019/0020)
 ubuntu : Ubuntu kernel patchset
 efi-lockdown : EFI lockdown patchset (se note below!)
 blk-patches : Collection of "block" patches picked from [https://github.com/sirlucjan/kernel-patches/tree/master/5.2](https://github.com/sirlucjan/kernel-patches/tree/master/5.2)
-bfq-patches : Collection of BFQ patches picked from [https://github.com/sirlucjan/kernel-patches/tree/master/5.2](https://github.com/sirlucjan/kernel-patches/tree/master/5.2)

 **AMD support is disabled in the example config (patch 0028), so if you have a AMD processor, you need to enable that**
 **This branch has MuQSS CPU scheduler, config (patch 0030) set up with CONFIG_RQ_SMT and 100Hz (NO_HZ_IDLE)**